rogerbinns/apsw/doc/async.rst

 `Trio <https://trio.readthedocs.io/>`__, and `AnyIO
 <https://anyio.readthedocs.io/>`__ with asyncio and trio event loops.
 This includes cancellations and deadlines/timeouts.
-There is a controller interface (described below) providing implementations above, or you can write/adapt your own if you have more specialised needs or a different async framework.
+There is a controller interface (described below) providing event loop integration, or you can write/adapt your own if you have more specialised needs, or a different async framework.

 Use :meth:`Connection.as_async` (a class method) to get an async :class:`Connection`.
 Related objects like :class:`Cursor`,